FAIRChemistry/pyThermoML/README.md

 **Authors:** Matthias Gueltig, Jan Range
 **License:** BSD 2 Clause - see the [License](https://github.com/matzegltg/pyThermoML/blob/master/LICENSE) for details.

 This project provides the first means to interact with the ThermoML format.
-The library is written in python, and is avalable on PyPi, so all you sholud need to do is run:
+The library is written in python, and PyPi embedding is coming soon, then the API is available by calling:

 ```
 pip install PyThermoML